-If you are one of the millions of people who are eligible to receive health care in a federal health care facility, such as a military (“DOD”) hospital, a Department of Veterans Affairs (“VA”) hospital, you should be aware of your legal rights in the unfortunate event that you are the victim of medical malpractice, or other government negligence.
+If you are one of the millions of people who are eligible to receive healthcare in a federal healthcare facility, such as a Department of Defense (“DOD”) military hospital or a Department of Veterans Affairs (“VA”) hospital, you should be aware of your legal rights in the unfortunate event that you are the victim of medical malpractice, or other government negligence.

-Here are some examples of the types of medical negligence situations, which might occur.
+Here are some examples of the types of medical negligence situations, which may occur:

-Written claim must be filed within two (2) years from the date you knew, or through the exercise of reasonable diligence, should have known of the negligence.
+A written claim must be filed within two (2) years from the date you knew, or through the exercise of reasonable diligence you should have known of the negligence.
 This two (2) year period is known as the Statute of Limitations period.
-The claim must be made in writing using Standard Form 95, and it must contain a demand for a “sum certain.”
+The claim must be made in writing using Standard Form 95, and it must contain a demand for a “sum certain”.
 The “sum certain” requirement means that the claimant must ask for a specific dollar amount.
-If the claim does not contain a request for a “sum certain,” it may be deemed to be invalid.
+If the claim does not contain a request for a “sum certain,” it may be deemed invalid.
 If a valid claim is not received by the government within the Statute of Limitations period, you have forever lost the right to make the claim and to collect money damages.

-If, after that initial six (6) month administrative time period has expired, the government has not taken “final administrative action” on your claim, you may treat that government inaction as a denial.
-At which point, you are entitled to file a lawsuit against the United States in Federal District Court.
-If you are dissatisfied with the “final administrative action,” that is taken on your claim, you have six (6) months from the date of the certified letter, within which to file a lawsuit against the United States in Federal District Court.
+If the government has not taken “final administrative action” on your claim and it is after that initial six (6) month administrative time period has expired, you may treat that government inaction as a denial, at which point you are entitled to file a lawsuit against the United States in Federal District Court.
+If you are dissatisfied with the “final administrative action” that is taken on your claim, you have six (6) months from the date of the certified letter to file a lawsuit against the United States in Federal District Court.

-If you do not file a law suit within that six (6) month time period, you loose your right to do so, forever.
+If you do not file a lawsuit within that six (6) month time period, you lose your right to do so, forever.

-The Federal Tort Claim Act requires that cases be tried before a judge, without a jury; therefore, you will not be entitled to a jury trial.
+The Federal Tort Claims Act requires that cases be tried before a judge, without a jury; therefore, you will not be entitled to a jury trial.

 Barnes Law Firm works strictly on a contingent fee basis and advances all upfront costs of a case including the investigation, case development, litigation, expert witnesses and court costs.
 Those expenses, in addition to our fee, are deducted from the ultimate recovery.
 And if we are not successful in a recovery in your case, we absorb all costs and charge no fee.